Navenesvar/Navenesvar/README.md

 - 👋 Hi, I’m @Navenesvar
-- 👀 I’m interested in coding using python
+- 👀 I’m interested in coding using python,C,JAVA.
-- 🌱 I’m currently learning JAVA and DATA STRUCTURES
+- 🌱 I’m currently doing BE Computer Science Engineering in Loyola-ICAM College of Engineering and Technology
 - 📫 How to reach me ...
 -    email id : navenesvar@gmail.com